World Series Cricket: Court case

-Justice Slade in his judgment said that professional cricketers need to make a living and the ICC should not stand in their way just because its own interests might be damaged.
+Justice Slade in his judgement said that professional cricketers need to make a living and the ICC should not stand in their way just because its own interests might be damaged.
 He said the ICC might have stretched the concept of loyalty too far.
-Players could not be criticized for entering the contracts in secrecy as the main authorities would deny the players the opportunity to enjoy the advantages offered by WSC.
+Players could not be criticised for entering the contracts in secrecy as the main authorities would deny the players the opportunity to enjoy the advantages offered by WSC.

 The decision was a blow to the cricket authorities and, adding insult to injury, they had to pay court costs.
 English County cricket teams were pleased as their players who had signed to play for Packer were still eligible to play for them.

 "Supertests", the West Indies and drop-in pitches

 Official cricket won a series of minor victories – Packer was unable to use the terms "Test match" or call their team of Australians "Australia", or use the official rules of cricket, which are the copyright of the Marylebone Cricket Club.

 So the five-day matches became "Supertests", played by the "WSC Australian XI" and Richie Benaud set to work writing rules and playing conditions for the series.
 Most importantly, WSC was shut out of traditional cricket venues, so Packer leased two Australian rules football stadiums (VFL Park in Melbourne and Football Park in Adelaide), as well as Perth's Gloucester Park (a trotting track) and Sydney's Moore Park Showground.

 The obvious problem was preparing grass pitches of suitable standard at these venues, where none had existed previously.
 By common consensus, it was considered impossible to create the pitches in such a short time.
 However, Packer hired curator John Maley, who pioneered the concept of "drop-in" pitches.
 These pitches were grown in hothouses outside the venue, then dropped into the playing surface with cranes.
 This revolutionary technique was the unsung highlight of the first season of WSC – without them, WSC would have been a folly.

 Another unexpected element of the series was the emergence of a West Indian side.
 The concept was originally envisaged as Australia versus Rest of the World.
 When the West Indians were offered contracts that would pay them more than they could earn in an entire career, they all signed with alacrity.
 However, WSC used the West Indian players in the Rest of the World team as well.

 The first WSC game, a "Supertest" between the Australians and the West Indians began at VFL Park on 2 December 1977.
 The standard of the cricket was excellent, but the crowds were poor, which was emphasised by the stadium's capacity of 79,000.
 The official Test match played in Brisbane at the same time, featuring the weakened Australian team and India, attracted far more spectators.